Blog

 What is Mold?

-The simplest and most basic definition of mold is that it’s a species of fungi.
+The simplest and most basic definition of mold is that it’s a species of fungus.
 Mold typically appears as fuzzy black, green, or grey growth.
 It spreads by releasing spores into the air, not unlike dandelion seeds.
 Mold spores are in the air almost everywhere, all the time, just like dust.
 However, like most fungi, they will only land, root, and grow in a moist environment.
 That’s why when it comes to buildings, molds most often grow where there is previous or current water damage, such as a plumbing leak.

 At Cleaner Guys, we deal with mold inspection and removal every day, and 90% of the time we only find mold in connection to water damage of some kind.
 Below are some images of mold from actual Cleaner Guys job sites, showing some of the places it likes to hide.